 Varnish generally describes a top-coat or finish.
 It contains a higher ratio of solids, which is why it’s highly durable.
 An example of varnish is spar varnish.

 Spar varnish can be used on outdoor projects and woods for exterior doors on rustic homes.
-It protects wood and adds natural UV light to maximize protection further.
-You can apply this varnish using a natural-bristle brush.

 Types of Varnish

 There are different types of varnish you can choose from for your acrylic paintings.
 Majorly, there two major types – acrylic resin varnishes and acrylic polymer varnishes.
 Acrylic resin varnishes are more robust, smoother, shinier than acrylic polymer varnishes.
 So if you want a high-gloss finish, I recommend you go for acrylic resin varnishes.

 The con of acrylic resin varnishes is their high level of toxicity.
 If you are working with this type of varnish, you need to ensure the area is properly ventilated before application.
 Unlike acrylic resin varnishes, acrylic polymer varnishes are non-toxic.

 You can dilute it with water or alcohol solvent before applying it.
 If you plan to use a satin finish varnish, applying an isolation coat over the paint is vital to avoid the frosty appearance and paint damage.